 May Day is a celebration of the beauty of nature and international workers day, it falls on May 1st.
 It’s a great time to teach children the value of showing appreciation to those that work hard for them; or simply a fun way to celebrate friendship and the happiness the coming summer brings.

 The holiday stems from folks back in the day celebrating the bountiful spring harvest.
 Later on in the early 19th century, the day took on a new meaning when the working class started a labour revolution, falling on the 1st of May, to protest for better working conditions.
 Traditionally on Mayday, you put together small May Day baskets or May Day bouquets with flowers and candy to give to friends, family, or people that you appreciate that work hard.

-4 May Day Crafts To Do With Kids
+5 Best May Day Crafts To Do With Kids

+Looking for quick and easy May Day craft ideas?
+Don’t worry, we’ve got you covered.
 To get you started with some May Day fun, I have compiled a list of a few adorable May Day crafts.
 You can do these with your children as gifts for others or even for your hard-working-nature-loving self 🙂

 Tissue Flower Cards

 I am a big supporter of hand written sentiments.
 These adorable flower cards from artfulkids.com are perfectly sweet and simple to make.
 They would be a perfect add-on to a May Day gift with a personalized note inside.
 These May Day crafts are simple enough for kids and cute enough for adults.